nminhquan/account-system/README.md

 Example:
 - Each bucket_* is a Raft-node.
-- **bucket_1** and *bucket_1'* work in the same Raft-group.
+- **bucket_1** and *bucket_1'* belong to the same Raft-group.

-Assigning a data to bucket by:
+When new data incoming, we assign a data to bucket by:
 ```
 bucket_id := max_id % (num_of_buckets)
 ```

-We have a data structure to keep track buckets in Redis:
+We also store the information of the bucket_id and the corresponding peers in Redis:

 | bucket_id       	| peers    |
 | :------------- | :----------: |
 |  1 | 127.0.0.1:50041,127.0.0.1:50042  |